lenianiva/Manifest2Nix.jl/README.md

 ### Caching

 A Julia package has these attributes:
-- `.compiled`: Compiled binary code.
+- `.compiled`: Precompiled binary code.
 Cache this in Nix to shorten the compilation of downstream packages.
-- `.load-path`: A special derivation for making load paths in Julia depots.
-For now this is just a copy of `src`
+- `.load-path`: A special derivation for making load paths.
+Each package `$PACKAGE`'s `load-path` is a derivation containing a single directory `$PACKAGE` which includes the project's source code.
+In most cases this is a direct link to the project's source directory.
+For legacy packages without a `Project.toml`, there will be a synthetic `Project.toml` file so Julia can find the package.
-- `.artifacts`: An attrset of all downloaded artifacts.
+- `.artifacts`: An attribute set of all downloaded artifacts.

 ## Troubleshooting